holographxyz/holograph-protocol/docs/IMPORTANT_FLOWS.md

 ## Leaving Pods

 To leave a pod, you have to call the `unbondUtilityToken` method in `HolographOperator.sol`.
-What is withdrawn depends on the slashing state of the operator.
-An operator is slashed if they fail to complete the job and a secondary operator completed it instead.
+The amount withdrawn depends on the slashing state of the operator.
+An operator is slashed if they fail to complete a job.

 | Number of Slashes | Percentage of Bond |
 |-------------------|--------------------|